restic/restic/doc/050_restore.rst

 was modified are ``updated`` and files that are new are shown as ``restored``.
 Directories and other file types like symlinks are always reported as ``restored``.

+To reliably determine which files would be updated, a dry-run also verifies the content of already existing files according to the specified overwrite behavior.
+To skip these checks either specify ``--overwrite never`` or specify a non-existing ``--target`` directory.

 Restore using mount
 ===================